HomeOutdoor Living BlogHow to Clean Composite Decking: A 5-Step Guide

 If you still have questions on how to clean composite decking, here are answers to some commonly asked questions.

-What Are Composite Decks Easier To Clean?
+Why Are Composite Decks Easier To Clean?

 Composite decks are easier to clean because they are engineered for lower maintenance.
 This is due to the fully engineered capping that helps lock moisture out, and the all-weather material resists staining and fading.